-Combining herbicides into a spray mixture can be tricky business.
+Combining herbicides into a spray mixture can be tricky business, not to mention all of the other complexities with applying product on the farm.
 But following a mixing order can eliminate most problems encountered in the preparation of spray solutions.

 Step 1: Fill spray tank ⅓ full of carrier to be used with tank agitation running.
 Carriers include water, fertilizer, or combination of each.